 On Board Do’s

-2 – Once your settled in your room, check the room for a pamphlets that talks about the ships programs and where they are.
+Head straight to your room and drop off any bags and luggage before exploring the ship.
+Boarding is always a giant traffic jam and you will most likely have a wait for any elevators.
+So this is where getting there early really helps as well.
+Once your settled in your room, check the room for a pamphlets that talks about the ships programs and where they are.
 This is a great way to make sure you head the right direction when looking for the youth programs, pools and restaurants.
 They also tend to have the hours that everything on board is open to.

 Look on your room key or listen to the cruise info on the TV in your room to find what and where your muster station is.
 A muster station is the emergency group you are in if a emergency happens on board.
 There will normally be a number reference, a floor and area you are meant to meet at.
 Our muster station was D22 and we were directed to meet on the 4th floor in the Sapphire Dinning Room of Navigator Of The Seas.
 You will ALWAYS be asked to participate in a mandatory safety drill before the ships departs.
 This means heading down to your muster station, checking in with the crew there and waiting until the captain has declared the drill over.
 This normally takes about 30-45 min.

 Ask for child life vests.
 In the case that there is an emergency, life jackets are normally stored for all guests in the closets however child sized life vests must be requested.

 Set a meeting point and times.
 Once you head out into international waters you’ll soon realize that your cell phones will be going all sorts of wacky.
 Mine was telling me the time was 12:43am at 5:43pm.
 This also means that your text messaging and calling won’t work.
 Setting a meeting point and specific times is a great way to make sure your easily able to find each other through out your cruise.